 Lastly, following an investigation by BART’s Independent Office of the Inspector General, three employees were found responsible for time theft, with one now facing charges.
 The report revealed instances where the employees falsely claimed to be working 10-hour shifts but were actually spending significant portions, or even the entirety, of that time at home

-How to Best deal with employees committing time theft
+How to best deal with employee time theft

 This may be worth considering if a high-salaried employee has been stealing time for months or years.
 In most situations, however, it’s more cost-effective to issue a warning or terminate employment and move on.